-Summaries of the measured blocking threshold results against single and multiple LTE channels are given in the sections below.
+Summaries of the measured blocking performance results against single and multiple LTE channels are given in the sections below.

-Blocking results from a single LTE channel transmission
+Blocking performance results from a single LTE channel transmission

-The blocking threshold for each of the AESs terminals listed above in Table 2 above was measured against a single 5 MHz LTE channel at 1512-1517 MHz, and a summary of the results for the most susceptible terminals Classic Aero (AES E) and SB (AES B) are presented in Table 3 below.
+The blocking performance for each of the AESs terminals listed above in Table 2 above was measured against a single 5 MHz LTE channel at 1512-1517 MHz, and a summary of the results for the most susceptible terminals Classic Aero (AES E) and SB (AES B) are presented in Table 3 below.

-Table 3: Measured blocking threshold levels for Classic aero (AES E) and SB (AES B) resulting from a single LTE channel
+Table 3: Measured blocking performance levels for Classic aero (AES E) and SB (AES B) resulting from a single LTE channel